VitoChan1/readthedocs/docs/source/tutorials/implementing.rst

 Analysis SAKURA Embeddings with Seurat ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 We perform standard clustering and UMAP pipeline using Seurat on SAKURA cell embedding.
-Also, we generate comparative visualizations (UMAP) colored by Cell Ranger coarse cell type annotations and SAKURA cluster identities.
+Together, we generate comparative visualizations (UMAP) colored by Cell Ranger coarse cell type annotations and SAKURA cluster identities.

 .. code-block:: r